-The Mirage is a subcompact, sliding in beneath the compact Lancer sedan.
-Not sold in the US since 2002, the Mirage is now the entry level model in Mitsubishi’s lineup and offers 40 combined mpg, making it the most fuel-efficient non-hybrid car for sale today.
+The Mirage is a subcompact and the smallest gasoline car in Mitsubishi's lineup, sliding in beneath the compact Lancer sedan.
+Not sold in the US since 2002, the Mirage is also the most affordable Mitsubishi you can buy and offers 40 combined mpg, making it the most fuel-efficient non-hybrid car for sale today.

 The Lancer compact is offered in two different ways: Lancer (sedan) and Lancer Sportback (hatchback).

 The Lancer added the all-wheel drive SE model in 2012.
 It is a very flexible car with three different four-cylinder engine options, including a powerful 237-hp turbocharged I-4 that comes in the Ralliart trim.